Women's eNews

 Women's eNews is a nonprofit online news service based in New York City.
 It was founded by the late Rita Jensen.
-Lori Sokol, PhD, now leads the organization, assuming the title of Executive Director since July, 2016.
+Lori Sokol became the organization's executive director in July 2016.
 Women's eNews publishes international news articles specializing in coverage of women's lives.

 History

 In 1996, the Barbara Lee Family Foundation funded a discussion about women's media, hosted by a spinoff of National Organization for Women: NOW Legal Defense and Education Fund.
 In 1999, the NOW Legal Defense and Education Fund underwrote Women's eNews, created to be an online news service for all women, and to act as a news wire for commercial media.
 The NOW Legal Defense fund put journalist Rita Henley Jensen in the position of editor in chief.
 NOW Legal Defense Fund's president of the time, Kathryn Rodgers said of the launch:

 Two years later on January 1, 2002, NOW Legal Defense and Education Fund released Women's eNews to become an independent organization.

 Women's eNews joined the Fund for the City for New York's Incubator/Partner Project Program in 2002.

 Women's eNews launched its Arabic language site, Arabic Women's eNews, on April 28, 2003, in response to the theme of women's empowerment in the United Nations Development Program's first Arab Human Development Report.
 Arabic Women's eNews translates English-language content into Arabic and also creates new content in Arabic.
+The website went defunct in 2014.

 In 2008, Women's eNews left the Incubator/Partner Project Program and became an independent organization.
 Rita Henley Jensen remained editor-in-chief of Women's eNews.